Games & Quizzes

 /rəˈmānz/

 parts left over after other parts.
 Bodies of human or animals after it has died.
-To be left undone (after other things changed).
+To be left behind; to continue to exist.

 /ˈrelədiv/

-considered in relation or in proportion to something else. person connected by blood or marriage.
+considered in relation or in proportion to something else.
+Humans or animals sharing the same family history.

 Recurrence of bad symptoms after improvement. (of sick or injured person) deteriorate after period of improvement.